ddml: Double/debiased machine learning in Stata: Applications

-Since we have specified three learners per conditional expectation, there are in total 9 specifications relying on the base learners (since we can combine \verb+Y1_reg_1+, \verb+Y2_cvlasso_1+ and \verb+Y3_rforest_1+ with \verb+D1_reg_1+, \verb+D2_cvlasso_1+ and \verb+D3_rforest_1+).
+Since we have specified three learners per conditional expectation, there are in total 9 specifications relying on the base learners (since we can combine \verb+Y1_reg_1+, \verb+Y2_pystacked_1+ and \verb+Y3_rforest_1+ with \verb+D1_reg_1+, \verb+D2_pystacked_1+ and \verb+D3_rforest_1+).
 To get all results, we add the \texttt{allcombos} option: